All Episodes

 When was the last time an actor assassinated a president?

-They go low, we kick.
+When they go low, we kick them.

 What if I said these things?

-Or any talk radio host or anybody on Fox News said these things.
+Or any talk radio host or anybody on Fox News said these things?

 Abortion's not going to be outlawed.